 Comfrey a highly esteemed herb

-Some peope even eat comfrey in soups, fritters or other recipes.
+Some people even eat comfrey in soups, fritters or other recipes.

 There is more than just one comfrey

-The latin name of the comfrey family is Symphytum.
-Most common forms found in gardens are the common comrey S. officinale and the Russian comfrey, S. x uplandicum, a cross between the common comfrey and rough comfrey, S. aperum.
+The Latin name of the comfrey family is Symphytum.
+Most common forms found in gardens are the common comfrey S. officinale and the Russian comfrey, S. x uplandicum, a cross between the common comfrey and rough comfrey, S. aperum.